Bar Chart I

 What makes this bar chart stand out is its use of color.
 Each bar will be uniquely colored based on a predefined color code.

 You can use the api.js file in the server folder to retrieve the mock data for rendering your bar chart.
-This data also includes colour information.
+This data also includes color information.

 Example